Reejig Blog

 • Who owns the result?

-Without this clarity, AI investments remain fragmented and fail to scale.
+Without this clarity, AI investments stay fragmented.
+They fail to scale.

-AI belongs on the core business agenda, with clear ownership and outcome metrics.
+AI belongs on the core business agenda.
+It needs clear ownership and outcome metrics.

 Early AI success comes from improving high-volume, low-ambiguity work.